halalgami/azure_training/AZ900/az900notes.md

 Notice we've improved our SLA behavior.
 However, there are trade-offs to using this approach: the application logic is more complicated, you are paying more to add the queue support, and there may be data-consistency issues you'll have to deal with due to retry behavio

+The composite SLA for a multiregion deployment is calculated as follows:

+> N is the composite SLA for the application deployed in one region.
+> R is the number of regions where the application is deployed.

+The expected chance that the application fails in all regions at the same time is ((1 − N) ^ R).
+For example, if the single-region SLA is 99.95%:

+> The combined SLA for two regions = (1 − (1 − 0.9995) ^ 2) = 99.999975%
+> The combined SLA for four regions = (1 − (1 − 0.9995) ^ 4) = 99.999999%

+Uptime is calculated as

+> Max available minutes - downtime in minutes / Max available minutes * 100

 ## Fault Tolerance:
 - Redundency is built into services so that if one component fails, another takes its place.
 - Reduce impact when disaster occurs.